redhat-developer/redhat-sso-quickstarts/app-angular2/README.md

 System Requirements
 -------------------

-The quickstart requires that you have the [example services](../service-jee-jaxrs/README.md) running.
+The quickstart requires that you have one of the [example services](../service-jee-jaxrs/README.md) or [Node.js example services](../service-nodejs/README.md) running.
 It assumes the services are located at `http://localhost:8080/service`.
 If the services are running elsewhere you need to edit `app.component.ts` and replace the value of `serviceUrl`.
 Then transpile using `npm run build` from the webapp directory.